 In this exciting but challenging period of space exploration, the time is fast approaching for serious design concepts for the first habitats that will be built on the lunar landscape.
-In previous articles, we have examined the hazards associated with such an endeavour, we have looked at the structures available to us, we have even detailed a particular hangar-like structure that might use locally mined materials.
+In previous articles, we have examined the hazards associated with such an endeavor, we have looked at the structures available to us, we have even detailed a particular hangar-like structure that might use locally mined materials.
 Now, we look into the possible infrastructure elements that will be needed to support a viable colony on the Moon.
-Florian Ruess, a structural engineer who is working on the future of habitats in extreme environments, also took some time with the Universe Today to give his opinions on mankind’s future on lunar soil…
+Florian Ruess, a structural engineer who is working on the future of habitats in extreme environments, also took some time with the Universe Today to give his opinions on our future on lunar soil…

 Infrastructure will be one of the most important factors concerning mission planners.
 How will building materials be fabricated?
-How will material be supplied to construction workers?
+How will the material be supplied to construction workers?
 How will precious water and food be supplied to the fledgling lunar colony?
 Can supply vehicles go from A to B with little effort?

-Historic examples of the effectiveness of an efficient transportation infrastructure can be seen in the coalescence of cities around rivers (traditionally the quickest way to transport people and material around a country).
+Historic examples of the effectiveness of efficient transportation infrastructure can be seen in the coalescence of cities around rivers (traditionally the quickest way to transport people and material around a country).
 Canals were instrumental in bringing cities to life during the Industrial Revolution in the UK in the late 18th century.
-As railway lines linked the East and West of North America in the last half of the 19th century, acceleration in population growth was experienced by people uprooting and “homesteading” the new, accessible farm lands.
-Over the last 50 years, the “Southern California freeway effect” is responsible for the proliferation of gas stations, restaurants, shops, followed by residential areas for workers – eventually whole towns and cities are based around the ease of access for transportation.
+As railway lines linked the East and West of North America in the last half of the 19th century, acceleration in population growth was experienced by people uprooting and “homesteading” the new, accessible farmlands.
+Over the last 50 years, the “Southern California freeway effect” is responsible for the proliferation of gas stations, restaurants, shops, followed by residential areas for workers – eventually, whole towns and cities are based around the ease of access for transportation.

 “For any mission there will always be the need for individual transportation and the obvious solution is some wheeled vehicle.
 But there are a couple of serious issues with this solution: